The Domestic Life: How to Avoid Common Pests

 Lice

-Little blood-eating insects known as lice reside on the scalp and transmit rapidly among persons who are in close proximity to one another.
-In most cases, they don’t hurt their host, but if you have them, they may be incredibly unpleasant.
+Little blood-eating insects known as lice reside on the scalp and transmit rapidly among persons who are near one another.
+In most cases, they don’t hurt their host, but they may be incredibly unpleasant if you have them.

 Gnats

 They bite when they land on your skin and may cause itching and swelling if left untreated.
-Gnat larvae can infect humans with diseases like typhus which can be lethal if not treated quickly.
+Gnat larvae can infect humans with diseases like typhus, which can be lethal if not treated quickly.

 Termites